gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## More on processors

 - Processors are made up of cores
-- Cores have a "BaseCPU" as a member
-  - This is the actual CPU model
+- Cores have a "BaseCPU" as a member.
+This is the actual CPU model
 - `Processor` is what interfaces with `CacheHierarchy` and `Board`
 - Processors are organized, structured, sets of cores, definining how they connect together and with outside components and the board though standard interface.